-At the start of his life, Cotton would seem fitted for greatness.
-His father, Rev. John Cotton Sr., had befriended John Winthrop while in England and blessed his voyage to America.
+The younger Cotton, born Jan.
+15, 1639, seemed fitted for greatness at the start of his life.
+His father, Rev. John Cotton, Sr., had befriended John Winthrop while in England and blessed his voyage to America.

-Among Cotton’s parishioners was Thomas Welles, a long-standing political leader in Connecticut.
-Upon Cotton’s arrival in Wethersfield, Welles promptly died and he left his estate (more than 1,000 pounds worth) in the hands of young Cotton as executor.
+Gov. Thomas Welles, a long-standing political leader in Connecticut, belonged to Cotton’s parish.
+Upon Cotton’s arrival in Wethersfield, Welles promptly died, and he left his estate (more than 1,000 pounds worth) in the hands of young Cotton as executor.

 The estate was a sticky one.
-Most of Welles’ fortune he left to one grandson.
-His second wife was given use of his house while she lived.
-But the rest of the clan – his children and her children from a first marriage – were given small bequests, if anything.
+Welles left most of his fortune to one grandson.
+He gave his second wife the use of his house while she lived.
+But the rest of the clan – his children and her children from a first marriage – only received small bequests, if anything.

 His congregation, meanwhile, had little better to say about him.
-He was accused of improper relations with women of the congregation.
-An inquiry cleared him of the evil deeds, but not of being too hot tempered to minister to a congregation.
+They accused him of improper relations with women of the congregation.
+An inquiry cleared him of the charges.
+But it didn’t clear him of having too hot a temper to minister to a congregation.
 He was guilty of speaking “A sinful rash of unpeaceable words of a high sustaining nature.”

 While he dodged more serious consequences in Connecticut, Cotton’s troubles were not over.
 In 1664, the First Church of Boston, where his father had been pastor, was clamoring for him to answer charges about his behavior.
 He wouldn’t escape punishment so easily at his home parish.
 He was excommunicated “for lascivious unclean practices with three women and his horrid lying to hide his sin.”